AI compute market signals and learning

 • Power scarcity may support premiums for capacity already running in constrained regions.

 Market read: megawatts measure opportunity, not completed compute.
 Combine power scale with timing, equipment, cooling, and access before translating an announcement into available GPU supply.
+Figures here are illustrative unless explicitly sourced and dated — see our methodology.

 Common mistake